Discus

 The Discus's behavioral repertoire extends well beyond what casual observers might expect.
 These fish exhibit complex social hierarchies, territorial behaviors, and feeding strategies that become increasingly apparent in well-maintained aquarium environments.
 Their peaceful but hierarchical disposition means that tank mate selection requires careful consideration—not all community fish are compatible, and individual personality variation means that even within the same species, behavioral differences can be significant.
 Keepers who invest time in observing their Discus's natural behaviors are better equipped to identify stress indicators, illness onset, and social conflict before these issues escalate into serious problems.

-From a water chemistry perspective, maintaining a aquarium for Discus demands consistent attention to parameters including temperature (82-88°F (28-31°C)), pH (6.0-7.0), and tank capacity (minimum 55 gallons for a group).
+From a water chemistry perspective, maintaining an aquarium for Discus demands consistent attention to parameters including temperature (82-88°F (28-31°C)), pH (6.0-7.0), and tank capacity (minimum 55 gallons for a group).
 These parameters are not merely guidelines—they represent the range within which Discus's metabolic processes, immune function, and reproductive behaviors operate optimally.
 Deviations outside these ranges, even temporary ones, can trigger stress responses that compromise immune function and increase susceptibility to common aquatic diseases.
 Successful Discus keeping therefore requires not just the right equipment, but a disciplined approach to monitoring and maintaining water quality over the long term.

 Natural Habitat & Origin

-Discus originate from the Amazon River basin where they inhabit specific environments:
+Discus originate from the Amazon River basin where they inhabit specific environments: Your aquatic veterinarian and experienced Discus owners can offer perspective tailored to your situation.

 - Native Range: Amazon River basin in Brazil, Peru, and Colombia